DrXoo/CoffeeSupplyChain/README.md

 - Node v16.14.0
 - Web3.js v1.5.3
 ### Why not truffle 4.1.14?
 At the moment of installing version 4.1.14 I got several errors at compiling the project an I could not find the solution anywhere.
-After trying several solutions I gave up and installed instead version 5.5.6
+After trying several approaches I gave up and installed instead version 5.5.6

-The precise error is:
+The precise error was:
 > TypeError [ERR_INVALID_REPL_INPUT]: Listeners for `uncaughtException` cannot be used in the REPL
 ## Libraries used
 - truffle-hdwallet-provider ^1.0.17